This is a review for the Super Power Bar, a high tensile strength, stainless steel power bar manufactured by American Barbell.

 First I’d like to say that I hope a power bar will be a welcomed addition to the collection of bar reviews here at Garage Gyms.
 The bars that have typically gotten all the attention here have either been dual-marked, multi-purpose bars, or Olympic weightlifting bars.
 Since I am quite sure that there are just as many big-3 lifters in garage gyms as there are CrossFit and Oly lifters, and since I personally get much more joy out of the deadlift than I do the snatch, I figured that a power bar review is probably long overdue.

 The Power Bar

 For starters, a power bar needs to have a very firm, reliable grip that won’t slip when a lot of weight is involved.
-You can’t expect to pull a heavy deadlift with a weak knurl, and most multi-purpose bars have a soft to medium knurl better suited for moderate weights and high reps.
+You can’t expect to pull a max-effort deadlift with a weak knurl, and most dual-purpose bars have a soft to medium knurl better suited for moderate weights and high reps.
 Most of these dual-marked bars also forego the center knurl, an important feature for heavy back squats.

-Finally; and this is probably the most defining attribute of a power bar; a power bar needs to have a shaft of sufficient strength and rigidity to not bounce around during lifts.
+Finally; and this is probably the most defining attribute of a power bar; a power bar needs to have a shaft of sufficient strength and rigidity to not whip around during lifts.
 When you get four or five plus wheels on each sleeve, you want as little springiness in the bar as possible.
 Bar whip is for the clean and jerk, not the squat.

-So to sum it up, we want good knurl and a center knurl, moderate but reliable spin, and no whip.
+So to sum it up, we want good knurl and a center knurl, moderate but reliable spin, and no significant whip.
 These are some of the things I’ll be looking at with the Super Power Bar.

 Super Power Bar Specifications